 These FEMA buyout properties have numerous restrictions.
 No structures or improvements may be erected on these properties unless the improvements are open on all sides.
 The site can be used only for open space purposes and must remain in public ownership.
 These conditions and restrictions (among others), along with the right to enforce same, are deemed to be covenants running with the land in perpetuity and are binding on subsequent successors, grantees, or assigns.
 Any project decision involving a FEMA buyout property should consider that it may take two to three years to obtain an exemption from FEMA to use this parcel, and if allowed, the exemption would likely be a permanent easement rather than a transfer of property.

-MoDOT has a general permit (from DNR) that applies only to land disturbance activities associated with road construction projects on MoDOT right of way.
-The permit stipulates that MoDOT will follow certain erosion control guidelines and install temporary and permanent erosion control measures.
+Missouri Department of Natural Resources (DNR) is Missouri’s regulating agency for environmental compliance.
+DNR issues land disturbance permits for projects one acre and greater to ensure compliance with the CWA and Missouri’s Clean Water Law.
+LPA’s will be required to obtain a land disturbance permit from DNR for any applicable project, unless a general operating permit exists for the entity.
 A few cities (Kansas City, Columbia, and others) and counties have obtained their own land disturbance permits from DNR for generic land disturbance purposes.
 In these areas, the LPA (city or county government) has its own restrictions and erosion control guidelines to meet the intent of its program.
 If one acre or more will be disturbed, the LPA should determine whether its city or county is operating under a DNR-approved program.
 If so, the local government jurisdiction will impose appropriate erosion controls.

-When a project will disturb one acre or more and the city or county does not have a DNR-approved stormwater program, the LPA must apply for a DNR permit.
-If the project is entirely within MoDOT right of way, the LPA may use MoDOT’s general permit.
-In either case, the LPA must develop a Stormwater Pollution Prevention Plan (SWPPP) for the project and a site-specific erosion control plan.
+When a project will disturb one acre or more and the city or county does not have a DNR-approved stormwater program, the LPA must obtain a permit from DNR and provide documentation that this commitment was completed.
+The LPA must develop a Stormwater Pollution Prevention Plan (SWPPP) for the project and a site-specific erosion control plan.
 Some example SWPPPs are available.
 The LPA will need to contact the DNR NPDES Water Pollution Control Program office (573-751-1300 or 800-361-4827) for further directions.
 The LPA is responsible for providing a temporary erosion control plan to be included with the final plan submittal if any amount of acreage is to be disturbed.
 The plans will detail the types of temporary erosion and sediment control best management practices (BMPs) to be used and where the items will be installed.
 Further information on design criteria can be found in EPG 806 Pollution, Erosion and Sediment Control.

 For information on temporary stream crossing pipes and construction, see EPG 806.8 Storm Water Pollution Prevention Plan (SWPPP).

 Borrow/spoil sites, staging areas, haul roads, and/or burn pits may be located outside the project footprint and therefore were not previously addressed by the NEPA document and other environmental approvals for the project.
 The LPA is responsible for ensuring that the contractor obtains all necessary environmental clearances for borrow sites and other land disturbance areas—including off-site locations used to deposit excess material or for haul roads.
 To eliminate possible delays, the LPA should specify in the engineering services contract that a proposed borrow site be investigated.
 The LPA will provide clearance documentation to the MoDOT district contact.
-Fig. 136.6.14 describes Procedures for Environmental Clearance of Borrow Sites and Other Land Disturbance Activities Outside Right of Way.
+Procedures for environmental clearance of borrow sites and other land disturbance activities outside right of way is available at EPG 127.27 Guidelines for Obtaining Environmental Clearance for Project Specific Locations.”
 This information is also available through the MoDOT district contact.